2010s: Western polarisation

-Antiestablishment politics
+Anti-establishment politics

 Populism in politics saw a widespread surge throughout the decade, with many politicians and various political movements expressing populist sentiments and utilising populist rhetoric.
 This included conservative wave phenomenon in Latin America and neo-nationalist fervor in Europe and North America.
 The 2019 European Parliament election saw the highest voter turnout in two decades and saw relatively moderate centre-right and centre-left parties suffer significant losses to less moderate far-right, environmentalist, and both pro-EU and eurosceptic parties, who made gains.
 Examples of 2010s populist movements included the Tea Party movement, Occupy Wall Street, Brexit, Black Lives Matter, and the alt-right.
-Examples of populist country leaders were just as extensive, with Donald Trump, Narendra Modi, Andrés Manuel López Obrador, Hugo Chávez, Matteo Salvini, Jair Bolsonaro, Rodrigo Duterte, and Boris Johnson, left and right-wing, described as such.
+Examples of populist country leaders were just as extensive, with Donald Trump, Narendra Modi, Andrés Manuel López Obrador, Hugo Chávez, Matteo Salvini, Jair Bolsonaro, Rodrigo Duterte, Boris Johnson, Viktor Orbán, Robert Fico, Antonis Samaras and Alexis Tsipras left and right-wing, described as such.

 Related to the rise of populism and protests movements was the decline of traditional political parties.
 In Europe, pasokification described the loss of vote share experienced by traditional centre-left or social democratic parties.
 In France, specifically, Emmanuel Macron's La République En Marche! party won a majority in its first election in 2017.

 Centre-left, neoliberal and traditional social democratic parties often lost their vote share to more socialist or democratic socialist alternatives, especially in Europe.
 This happened most completely in Greece, where PASOK was replaced by Syriza as the main left-wing party.
 Other far-left parties which rose in prominence included Podemos in Spain and La France Insoumise in France.
 In the two-party systems of the English-speaking world, these challenges mainly came from within the established parties of the left, with Bernie Sanders in the Democratic Party and Jeremy Corbyn in the Labour Party pushing for more left-wing policies.

 The political establishment was also challenged in many countries by protest movements, often organised through new social media platforms.
 These included the various Arab Spring protests, the Occupy movement, and the yellow vests movement.

-Democracy and authoritarianism
+Democratisation and authoritarianism

 Countries which democratised fully or partially during the decade included Angola, which reformed under João Lourenço; Armenia, which went through a revolution; Ecuador, which reformed under Lenín Moreno; Ethiopia; and Malaysia, where the ruling party lost the first election since independence.

 Long-term dictators ousted from power included Muammar Gaddafi of Libya (after 42 years), Robert Mugabe of Zimbabwe (37 years), Ali Abdullah Saleh of Yemen (33 years), Omar al-Bashir of Sudan (30 years), Hosni Mubarak of Egypt (29 years), and Ben Ali of Tunisia (23 years).